Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

    RTP: para_foc_const            size = 24 Bytes
    RTP: example_1_xdc_def_pos_xz  size = 2048 Bytes

-1. List for the comparison result with model output.
+1. List of the comparison result with model output.
    Only values that meet both conditions of Error judgement are considered computational errors.
-   User can also open the macro #define ENABLE_DEBUGGING in L2/include/graph_scanline.hpp to generate all the intermediate results, and it will also be automatically checked.
+   You can also open the macro #define ENABLE_DEBUGGING in L2/include/graph_scanline.hpp to generate all the intermediate results, and it is automatically checked.

 .. code-block:: shell